 Waived Cost-Shares Non-Participating Provider.
-For any service for which you are responsible under the terms of this plan to pay a coinsurance or deductible, and the coinsurance or deductible is waived by a non-participating provider.
+For any service for which you are responsible under the terms of this plan to pay a co-payment or deductible, and the co-payment or deductible is waived by a non-participating provider.